php-gettext/Gettext/README.md

 ## Use from CLI

 There's a Robo task to use this library from the command line interface: https://github.com/oscarotero/GettextRobo

+## Use in the browser

+If you want to use your translations in the browser, there's a javascript translator: https://github.com/oscarotero/gettext-translator

 ## Contributors